KarelKubat/fastcd/README.md

 ## What you need to install it

 1. Get the sources and `make install`.
+Or type `make me a sandwich` if you fancy.
 This compiles `fastcd` and installs it into `$HOME/bin`.
 If you want another location, say `/usr/local/bin/`, then use:

     ```shell
     BINDIR=/usr/local/bin make install